 Laws about cell phones and other technologies have always been hard to pinpoint and as technology changes, these laws have to change as well.
-Mobile devices are a specific area of concern because they have so much personal information on them, yet they are easy to lose or can get stolen.
-Mike Stone can help your case.
-Contact Mike Stone Criminal Defense Attorney.
+Mobile devices are a specific area of concern because they have so much personal information on them, yet they are easy to lose or can get stolen. contact Maureen Baldwin, your Santa Clara criminal attorney if you’ve ever run into this issue.
+It’s imperative to get the right theft lawyer.

 That’s where California tried to bridge the gap.
 Cell phones that are purchased in the state of California will have to have what is called a “kill switch” that lets the owner of the phone lock the phone remotely and delete all information on the phone if it is lost or stolen.
 This law was passed on August 25th, 2014, and will apply to all mobile devices sold in the state of California after July of 2015.